 Add some of the plump, cinnamon-infused fruit to each cup and garnish with a stick of canela.

 Brandy or añejo tequila is pretty traditional, but we tend to finish off a bottle of Maker’s Mark pretty quickly when we have some ponche around.
-You can also use dark rum too.
+You can use dark rum too.

 more warm drinks to try!